gudnuf/cashu-gateway/README.md

 # Cashu Gateway

-**⚠️ Experimental** This basically works except you currently have to trust the gateway way because it uses NWC which does not support hodling invoices.
+> This basically works except you currently have to trust the gateway way because it uses NWC which does not support hodling invoices.
 All of the messages and spending conditions are implemented to demonstrate the protocol, but when receiving through a gateway a different preimage from what is specified by Alice will be used.
 Future iterations of the gateway will hodl invoices until the dealer reveals the preimage.

 ## Overview